Manecas1221212/romance/chapter_19.md

 Anna hugged her.
 Let Jessica's mother cry on her shoulder for the second time.
 Felt the weight of what she'd done crushing down.

-When she finally pulled away, Mrs. Hall squeezed her hands.
+When she finally pulled away, Mrs. Hall squeezed her hands, holding on like Anna was a lifeline.
 "You must miss her too.
-I know she looked up to you."
+I know how much she meant to you.
+It's been so hard—losing her has been so hard."

-"Yes," Anna whispered.
+"Yes," Anna whispered, the words catching in her throat.
 "I miss her very much."

 It was the truest thing she'd said in weeks.